mborczuk/TheCoincidentalBaristas/README.md

 Aryaman - Flask Routing, DB stuff

 ## Description
 The project is a game that uses physics to simulate the flight path of a paper airplane, and features can be upgraded using cash gained on the flight.
-The number of meters flown by the plane will be shown on a leaderboard with other players.
 Players can collect boosts on their flight that give them cash multipliers.

 ## Launch Codes - Run Locally
 ### Clone Repository